 Food Additives

-Food additives are substances that are added to food to enhance or preserve its safety, freshness, flavor, texture, or appearance.
-A few additional substances have been used for a short period of time, such as pickling (with vinegar), salting (as with bacon), preserving desserts, or using Sulfur dioxide in the same way as with drinks.
-Food additives are only justified where there is a technical need for them, they do not deceive consumers, and they serve a well-defined technological purpose, such as preserving the nutritional quality of the food or enhancing the food's stability.
-Flavoring agents are also used to improve the taste and flavor of foods.
-Adding flavor to them necessitates certain restrictions, namely, they must be applied in compliance with official guidelines.
-Many researchers and organizations have now accepted and built on this numbering scheme to uniformly distinguish all additional substances, regardless of whether they are licensed for use.
+Food additives are substances added to food to improve or maintain its safety, freshness, flavor, texture, or appearance.
+Historically, certain additives have been used for preservation, such as vinegar for pickling, salt for curing (e.g., bacon), and sulfur dioxide in drinks or desserts.
+Food additives should only be used when there is a clear technical need, and they must not mislead consumers.
+They must serve a well-defined purpose, such as preserving the nutritional value of food or enhancing its stability.
+Flavoring agents are also commonly used to enhance the taste of foods, but their use is subject to strict regulations and must adhere to established guidelines.
+Many researchers and organizations have adopted a standardized numbering system to identify and classify all food additives, whether or not they are approved for use.

 Food Additives Conference Speakers